JorelAli/CommandAPI/docs/src/stringarguments.md

 ## Greedy string argument

+> **Greedy Arguments:**
+>
+> The `GreedyStringArgument`, similar to the `ChatArgument` uses the entire argument array from its current position.
+This means that it never ends, therefore if it is used, it must be the last element of your `LinkedHashMap` of arguments.
+>
+> For example, if you have a command `/msg <message> <target>`, it would not be able to determine where the message ends and the `<target>` argument begins.
+>
+> If a `GreedyStringArgument` or `ChatArgument` is not declared at the end of the `LinkedHashMap` of arguments, or multiple of these arguments are used in the same `LinkedHashMap`, the CommandAPI throws a `GreedyArgumentException`.

-The `GreedyStringArgument` takes the `TextArgument` a step further. **Any characters and symbols are allowed** and quotation marks are not required. **However, the `GreedyStringArgument` uses the entirety of the argument array from its position**.
+The `GreedyStringArgument` takes the `TextArgument` a step further. **Any characters and symbols are allowed** and quotation marks are not required.

 ### Example - Messaging command